LordTenderBacon/Adafruit-Prop-Maker-RP2040-Halloween-Reactive-Light-Sound/README.md

    git clone https://github.com/YourUsername/YourRepoName.git

 2. Open the Project Files in Arduino & select the RP2040 Propmaker Feather board:
-Note that you will need to follow instructions to set up arduino to use your rp2040 if you have not alreayd done so.
+Note that you will need to follow instructions to set up arduino to use your rp2040 if you have not already done so.
 [Here](https://learn.adafruit.com/adafruit-rp2040-prop-maker-feather/arduino-ide-setup)
    - Open `main.ino` in the Arduino IDE or your preferred editor.
 This is the main control file for the project.
    - `audio.h` handles the audio playback functionality.